simon-frankau/curved-spaces/maths.md

 ## Following the curvature of a height map

-The solution we have at the moment works for a general $k$ dimensional manifold embedded in $n$ dimensional space.
+The solution we have at the moment works for a general $m$ dimensional manifold embedded in $n$ dimensional space.
 What about the simple special case where we have a 2D surface in 3D space, and the Z component is simply a (uni-valued) function of X and Y?